TeeRuckus/tic-tac-toe-game/Documents/UCP/assignment/programme/README.md

     3)After a 10 x 10 gameboard the numbers on top of the board don't align with their tiles properly.

+    4)When you enter a random input into the user interface, it will always go to the first otion an input it as plyer ones option

 ADDITIONAL FUNCTIONALITY